a2stuff/a2d/desk.acc/a2d.md

 #### Box

 The _box_ block is reused in several places.
-It has the following structure
+It has the following structure:

 ```
   .word left           pixels from screen left edge
   .word top            pixels from screen top edge
   .addr addr           A2D_SCREEN_ADDR ($2000)
   .word stride         A2D_SCREEN_STRIDE ($80)
   .word hoffset        pixels scrolled left
   .word voffset        pixels scrolled up
   .word width          pixels wide
   .word height         pixels tall
 ```

 Drawing state can be set to a box (A2D_SET_BOX) and then subsequent operations will occur within the box: they will be clipped to the bounds and the offset will be taken into account.
 For example, if hoffset is 15 and voffset is 5 then a pixel plotted at 40, 40 will appear at 40 - 15 = 25 pixels from the left edge and 40 - 5 = 35 pixels from the top edge.